Menhir de Champ-Dolent: Description

 100 tonnes.
 It is oval in shape with a smooth surface.
 A cross was once placed on top to Christianize it.
 It is not precisely dated, but recent scholarship suggests that Brittany's menhirs were erected c.
 5000–4000 BC.

 It has been registered as a monument historique by the French Ministry of Culture since 1889.

 In folklore

-According to legend, the menhir fell from the skies to separate two feuding brothers who were on the point of killing each other.
+According to legend, the menhir rose from the ground to separate two feuding brothers who were on the point of killing each other.
 This legend is said to account for the name "Champ Dolent" which means "Field of Sorrow".
 In reality, the word dolent is more likely to derive from Breton dolenn ("meadow").

 Another legend states that the menhir is slowly sinking into the ground, and the world will end when it disappears altogether.

-According to tradition, in the year 560 Chlothar I, King of the Franks, is said to have met his rebel son, Chram, here.
+According to tradition, in the year 560, Chlothar I, King of the Franks, is said to have met his rebel son, Chram, here.